UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 ## <a name="type-file"></a>Type File (optional)
 [Go to Top](#top)
 If particles are identified by a type ID, the type ID to element or molecule conversion is stored in the type file.
-Additionaly, the file can contain meta information about the molecule, e.g. charge.
+Additionally, the file can contain meta information about the molecule, e.g. charge.

 <table style="width:97%;">
 <caption> Parameters accepted by the NGPF Type File.</caption>